 We purchased a Victoria 18 which we took down to sail in Marathon and up to the Chesapeake Bay and everywhere in between.
 The boat was in good condition, simple to throw the sails up and down on, but the cabin was essentially storage for food, sails, and occasionally used to get out of the weather.
 Not good for longer than day sails and not exactly the boat with a cabin of my dreams.

 We traded up to a Cal 21 which had a vberth, a port-a-potty, and a little more storage, traveled the SC coast, and then crossed the Everglades several times.
 The swing keel on the Cal meant we could get through the shallow paths in the Everglades and then out into the ocean to swim the reefs.

 While we were traveling around with the Cal, we purchased a Catalina 30 which we fixed up and moved onto while living on the lake.
 We lived on Minx for five years, sailing several times a week on the lake and entertaining regularly.
 The Catalina had been my dream boat while studying for exams, which just goes to show how little I knew about sailboats!

 We did a year traveling the coast on a Cape Dory 25-D, but that boat had bad feng shui and when it was struck by lightening and sustained major damage, among other mishaps, we threw our hands up on it.

-Our newest crew member is currently a tractor-driving ballerina.
+Now a little girl, she is currently a tractor-driving ballerina.
 She’s a monkey who climbed the companionway ladder well before she turned one and currently really, really wants to get on and off the boat by herself.
-She’s grown up living primarily on the boat and exploring with us.
+She’s grown up living on the boat and exploring with us and is incredibly comfortable in a variety of situations as a result.
 She’s also an avid kayak-rider, dolphin-watcher, and plane-spotter.
-She swims well and loves the beach and we are looking forward to mixing traditional education, homeschooling, and exploring the world with her.
+She swims well and loves both the mountains and the beach and we are looking forward to mixing traditional education, homeschooling, and exploring the world with her.